-Arghya: Offering made in ritualistic worship.
+Arghya: Offering of water made in ritualistic worship.
 Sometimes an offering of flowers, bel leaves, sandal paste, durva grass, and rice together.

-Arjava: Straightforwardness; honesty; rectitude (from the verb root rinj: “to make straight.”)
+Arjava(m): Straightforwardness; simplicity; honesty; rectitude of conduct (from the verb root rinj: “to make straight”); uprightness.

-Artha: Wealth; object; thing.
+Artha: Wealth; object; thing; meaning; sense; purpose; an object of desire.
 It is the secular value which is both desired and desirable.
 It satisfies the acquisitive tendency in individuals.
 It is the economic value.

 Arya(n): One who is an Arya–literally, “one who strives upward.”
 Both Arya and Aryan are exclusively psychological terms having nothing whatsoever to do with birth, race, or nationality.
 In his teachings Buddha habitually referred to spiritually qualified people as “the Aryas.”
 Although in English translations we find the expressions: “The Four Noble Truths,” and “The Noble Eightfold Path,” Buddha actually said: “The Four Aryan Truths,” and “The Eightfold Aryan Path.”